olneyhymn/waiting-tables/content/episode/episode-1.md

 +++
 author = "Tim Hopper"
 date = "2017-06-01"
-description = "We sit down with Chad Ashby, pastor of a small church in South Carolina, to talk about the behind-the-scenes of ministry and church life." draft = false title = "What is Waiting Tables?" type = "episode"
+description = "I sit down with Chad Ashby, pastor of a small church in South Carolina, to talk about the behind-the-scenes of ministry and church life." draft = false title = "What is Waiting Tables?" type = "episode"